Research Career Development Core

 HOW TO APPLY

 - Consult with Drs.
-Christiaan Leeuwenburgh or Kenneth Cusi on your potential to become and RCDC scholar.
-This should also include a discussion with your current primary mentor and department Chair
+Christiaan Leeuwenburgh or Kenneth Cusi on your potential to become and RCDC scholar and application process.
+This should also include a discussion with your current primary mentor and department Chair.

 - The application should contain the following :